 Measures for Justice.
-Measures for Justice is a nonprofit organization that's mission is to make accurate criminal justice data available to spur reform.
+Measures for Justice is a nonprofit organization with a mission to make accurate criminal justice data available to spur reform.
 The organization offers tools and services to communities, including general consulting.

 RECOMMENDATION 6: EXPAND THE USE OF CERTIFIED PEERS AND FAMILY PARTNERS